Beier/Omnium/README.md

 All functions in the Native module have special meaning to the compiler.

 #### callNative
-The native module has functions like `callNativeArg1Function` or `callNativeArg10Action`, which is how an action for function in the native overwatch code is invoked.
+The native module has functions like `callNativeArg1Function` or `callNativeArg10Action`, which is how an action or function in the native overwatch code is invoked.
 You should not need to call this directly, as all the actions are already part of the library.
 For instance, the Team class in the library contain the code
 ```
 export class Team {